samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

 > When following along in CodeSandbox, we need to specify the full path to `worker.js` for it to work properly: `../src/worker.js`.

 That's it for the creation of a web worker!
 We effectively now have two threads available in our application: `main` and `worker`.
 Next, we'll learn how to communicate between threads.

+## Sending Messages To and From a Web Worker

+In the introduction, we discussed how the internal collaboration between our Content and Design teams at Auth0 resemble the interaction between threads using web workers in JavaScript.
+In our case, a Content Engineer represents the `main` thread and the Designer represents the `worker` thread.
+How would the `main` thread ping the `worker` thread and vice versa?
+We do that through the [`postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage) method and the [`onmessage`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/onmessage) event handler from the Web Workers API.

+Let's use the classic [Marco Polo game](<https://en.wikipedia.org/wiki/Marco_Polo_(game)>) to see this communication in action.
+In this game, one player shouts "Marco!" and the other player must reply "Polo!".
+Within our context we want to do the following:

+1.  `main.js` and `worker.js` are on standby listening for any message between each other.

+2.  `main.js` sends a message to `worker.js`: `"Marco!"`.

+3.  `worker.js` gets the message from `main.js` and replies: `"Polo!"`.

+4.  **Step 2** and **Step 3** are repeated infinitely.